dzekelid/groups/_listings/akamai/user-admin-v1-accounts-accountid-move-group-groupid-groups-destinationgroupid-post.md

       description: Move a Group within Another Group
       operationId: useradminv1accountsaccountidmovegroupgroupidgroupsdestinationgroupid
       parameters:
-      - in: String
+      - in: query
         name: accountId
         description: Unique identifier for an account
         type: string
-      - in: String
+      - in: query
         name: destinationGroupId
         description: Specifies the new parent group&#8217;s identifier
         type: string
-      - in: Integer
+      - in: query
         name: groupId
         description: Unique numeric identifier for a group
         type: string